bxavaby/glock/README.md

 <br>

 > [!NOTE]
->
+> This implementation uses PoW (Proof-of-Work) consensus to demonstrate fundamental concepts. <br>
-> This implementation uses PoW (Proof-of-Work) consensus to demonstrate fundamental concepts.
-While Ethereum transitioned to PoS (Proof-of-Stake) in 2022, understanding PoW remains a must for blockchain devs.
+> While Ethereum transitioned to PoS (Proof-of-Stake) in 2022, understanding PoW remains a must for blockchain devs.

 <br>